open-edge-platform/datumaro/docs/source/docs/command-reference/format.md

 ## List Supported Data Formats

 This command shows a list of supported import/export data formats in Datumaro.
-It is useful on a quick reference of data format name used for other CLI command such as [convert](../context_free/convert.md).
-For more detailed guides on each data format, please visit [our Data Formats section](../../data-formats/formats/index.rst).
+It is useful on a quick reference of data format name used for other CLI command such as [convert](convert.md).
+For more detailed guides on each data format, please visit [our Data Formats section](../data-formats/formats/index.rst).

-Usage:
+## Usage

 ```console
 usage: datum format [-h] [-li | -le] [-d DELIMITER]